Large buyer sighted in MegaFon IPO - sources

-MOSCOW The listing of MegaFon MGFON.UL, Russia's second-largest mobile phone firm, was boosted on Monday when a large global investment fund placed an order for more than a tenth of the shares on offer, sources said.
+MOSCOW Nov 26 The listing of MegaFon , Russia's second-largest mobile phone firm, was boosted on Monday when a large global investment fund placed an order for more than a tenth of the shares on offer, sources said.

 Two sources familiar with the offering said the fund had placed an order of up to $280 million for MegaFon shares.